Sunniva Brynnel is a Swedish accordionist, vocalist and composer within improvised music, folk music, devotional music and more.

-Sunniva was born in Uddevalla, on the Swedish west coast in 1986.
-She grew up in a musical family and started to play the piano at the age of 5.
+Sunniva was born in Uddevalla on the Swedish west coast and started to play the piano at the age of five.
 From the age of ten, she went to a primary school which had a special focus on music – especially choir singing.
-A large repertoire of Swedish christmas songs is most of all what remains with her from these years.

-Aged 18, Sunniva studied world and pop music full time at Ljungskile FHSK, Sweden.
+Aged 18, Sunniva studied world and pop music full time at Ljungskile folk high school, Sweden.

 She then went on to study Irish/Gaelic singing and music at DIT Conservatory of Music and Drama in Dublin.
 Her vocal teacher at DIT was Seosaimhin Ni Bheaglaoich.

-After a year spent in Dublin, she moved on to study jazz performance at Birka FHSK outside Östersund, Sweden.
+After a year spent in Dublin, she moved on to study jazz performance at Birka folk high school outside Östersund, Sweden.
 This year; living in the Swedish snowy midlands by beautiful lake Storsjön, and having both inspiring teachers as well as brilliant fellow students, made a big impact on Sunniva’s playing and composing.

-At Birka FHSK, Sunniva met guitarist Calle Jönsson, who insisted that every folk pianist should also play the accordion.
+At Birka folk high school, Sunniva met guitarist Calle Jönsson, who insisted that every folk pianist should also play the accordion.
 And sure enough – she got herself an accordion and never looked back.

 Sunniva graduated from Leeds College of Music in July 2012 (BA Jazz 1st class honours).
 She also has a Swedish music teaching degree from Gothenburg University (2016).

-Sunniva Brynnel & Timo Alakotila Duo – this Swedish/Finnish folk music & originals duo released their debut album in July 2016.
+Sunniva Brynnel & Timo Alakotila Duo – this Swedish/Finnish folk music & originals duo released their self-titled debut album in July 2016.
 The album is available on all major digital platforms

 Mareld –Swedish folk group from the Swedish West Coast playing traditional music and originals

 Sunniva also writes music for theatre and dance, as well as being a passionate musician for Contact Improvisation, tantric events, yoga practices and ceremonies.